-- 1. I nfantry never pursue retreating cavalry or chariots unless infantry charged - their flank or rear when fighting to their front. - 2.
+- 1. Infantry never pursue retreating cavalry or chariots unless infantry charged their flank or rear or the charged unit is in irregular formation. - 2.
 Artillery never pursue.
 If forced to retreat they are destroyed. - 3.
 Fortified troops never pursue. - 4.
 Victors cannot pursue into terrain they cannot enter or cross. - 5.
 Advancing units charge nearest visible enemy unit within 20cm.